sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/contributions.md

 }
 ```

-The value of the `command` field now matches the custom method identifier and the `commandArguments` array provides the values required.
+The value of the `command` field now matches the custom method identifier from step 1 and the `commandArguments` array provides the arguments required by our callback (`uri:string, text: string`).

 <!--
 TODO: Ryan Link to template lang docs
 The syntax to get the argument values is a *template expression** which is a simple and very limited template language.
 -->

-The `resource` object is defined because our button will display only **when** there is a **resource**.
-The `resource` object is similar to a `TextDocument`, but with more, and slightly different field names.
-You can find the complete list of resource keys [from this switch statement](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/shared/src/api/client/context/context.ts#L60:9).
+We can rely on the `resource` object being defined here because our button will display only if there is a `resource`.
+The `resource` object is a generic object and you can get the list of object keys [from this switch statement](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/shared/src/api/client/context/context.ts#L60:9).

 ## Extension code part 3.
 Showing the notification